htsmto/OmicsBridge/docs/Data_Overview.md

     - The size of the X and Y axis font size

-## Analysis of "Count table"
+## **3. Analysis of "Count table"**

 ### <u> **Swarm plot** </u>
 The swarm plot visualises expression differences of genes of interest across samples.
 Samples with the same experimental conditions (replicated samples) are grouped together, making it easy to compare differences between conditions.
-Please make sure that the sample names are all set to SamepleName_Rep# so that the interface can tell which samples are replicates of each other.
+Please make sure that the sample names are all set to `(SamepleName)_Rep#` so that the interface can tell which samples are replicates of each other.

 To create a plot, enter gene names line by line in the "Enter genes" box.
 The genes will appear in the table below.
 Clicking any gene in the table displays its swarm plot on the right.
 A detailed table showing individual sample scores appears beside the plot.
 To customise the display, check "Re-order the X axis" - this allows you to reorder or filter which experimental groups appear in the plot by entering group names line by line.
 The plot will show only the groups you specify in your chosen order.